 Facilities Maintenance Management Technology that Makes an Impact

-Yes, energy is expensive—but you can get a handle on this through smart building technologies, and it starts by learning about Infor EAM.
-By implementing Infor EAM into a facilities management and smart building strategy, you will be able to establish sustainable energy policies and programs, track and measure performance to eliminate waste and unnecessary expenses, and proactively deploy programs and initiatives that automate and correct issues before they become problems.
+Yes, energy is expensive—but you can get a handle on this through smart building technologies, and it starts by learning about Hexagon EAM.
+By implementing Hexagon EAM into a facilities management and smart building strategy, you will be able to establish sustainable energy policies and programs, track and measure performance to eliminate waste and unnecessary expenses, and proactively deploy programs and initiatives that automate and correct issues before they become problems.

-Infor EAM will truly allow you to attain end-to-end control over how your building’s energy is used while also improving decision making, asset management practices, forecasting, and so much more.
+Hexagon EAM will truly allow you to attain end-to-end control over how your building’s energy is used while also improving decision making, asset management practices, forecasting, and so much more.